Haringey Community Carbon Fund

 Eligibility

-All community groups who want to apply for the micro to large grants will be required to demonstrate that they are constituted, work for the public benefit, and are based in and/or predominantly active in Haringey.
+All community groups who want to apply for the micro to large grants will be required to demonstrate that they work for the public benefit, and are based in and/or predominantly active in Haringey.
 The eligibility criteria will differ based on the size of the grant.

 Local schools or businesses may also apply if they meet the listed eligibility criteria.